‘The first law for a secret agent is to get his geography right, his means of access and exit, and assure his communications with the outside world.’

 Filmed on location at Pinewood Studios

-and London, Italy, Jamaica and Norway.
+and London, Italy, Jamaica, Scotland, the Faroe Islands and Norway.

 Mark O’Connell is the author of Catching Bullets – Memoirs of a Bond Fan.